ankurk91/wp-google-map/readme.txt

 1. Plugin Option Page Screen

 == Changelog ==

+= 1.5.7 =
+* Option page has it own separate class  (easy to manage code)
+* Few More Improvements
+* 'agm-user-js.js' not longer packed with plugin, will be created when needed

 = 1.5.6 =
 * Add Plugin version to database for future use.